-The bill amends Section 22-24-5 NMSA 1978 to decrease the millage rate required for school districts with insufficient bonding capacity from ten dollars ($10.00) to eight dollars ($8.00) on each one thousand dollars ($1,000) of taxable value.
-This change aims to provide greater financial flexibility for school districts that struggle to meet local match requirements for public school capital outlay projects.
-The bill also outlines various criteria for grant assistance, including considerations for school districts with low enrollment, high percentages of students eligible for free or reduced-fee lunch, and those experiencing enrollment growth.
+The bill amends Section 22-24-5 of the New Mexico Statutes to decrease the millage rate required for school districts with insufficient bonding capacity from ten dollars ($10.00) to eight dollars ($8.00) on each one thousand dollars ($1,000) of taxable value.
+This change aims to provide greater access to funding for school districts that struggle to meet the financial requirements for public school capital outlay projects.
+The bill also outlines various criteria for grant assistance, including the eligibility of all school districts to apply for funding regardless of their indebtedness and the establishment of priorities based on statewide adequacy standards.

 Statutes affected: introduced version: 22-24-5